 ✔️ Space Blanket – Those little shiny mylar blankets that are in most first aid kits really do work to hold in heat.
 They don’t add any weight and are smaller than a deck of cards so easy to tuck into your bag.

 ✔️ Knife – As every scout knows, you must have a good multi function pocket knife.
+Or even better pack a multitool designed for hiking that has a bit of everything you need.
 It seems that there’s always a tool you need and it’s right there.

 ✔️ Lighter/Matches – The biggest challenge is to keep them dry so add the tiny bit of extra weight for waterproof storage.

 ✔️ Backup Water Purifier – If you are only planning for a day hike, keep your back up water purification system very simple.
 Tablets or something like a Life Straw water filter are perfect.
 Brad’s had situations a couple times where’s run out of water on a strenuous hike.
 It’s not a good place to be.
 These simple solutions work great for emergency situations.
 For longer hikes where filtering is your primary source of water, you should look to more serious solutions.